-Has your girlfriend said that she has had a positive pregnancy test?
+Has your girlfriend had a positive pregnancy test?

 You probably have a million questions right now and that’s perfectly normal.
 At the Bridge Wellness South, we know that fathers have questions about pregnancy, fatherhood, providing for families (and more!), and what to do if the pregnancy was unexpected.